 I copied these from Roberto T. Cast, and then I had to abridge them because 1) there are so many, and 2) some just didn’t make sense to my civilian brain.
 That’s why I included the link.
-Feel free to go back and check out the ones I left out:
+Get More Info, feel free to go back and check out the ones I left out:

 - Best haircut.
 Hands down.
 You can’t have a bad hair day with a USMC regulation haircut and you spend less on shampoo.

 - Dress blues.
 They’re the coolest uniforms in any military worldwide.

 - Bloused trousers.
 Another distinctive Marine look that sets the proudest service members apart.

 - The rest of the Marine sea bag.
 From the Alphas to the camouflage utilities, uniforms just look better on a Marine than any other service member.

 - Marines don’t wear dungarees.